 In Canada, International Mine Awareness Day is marked by various awareness-raising activities.
 Non-governmental organizations, the government, and wider society participate in educational initiatives, public forums, and media campaigns to shed light on landmine-related issues.
 These activities underscore Canada's ongoing commitment to a world free of landmines, and its humanitarian efforts to support landmine clearance and assist victims.
 The day also highlights Canada's role in international treaty obligations and fosters public support for mine clearance and victim assistance initiatives.
 International Mine Awareness Day takes place on April 4 each year.

-Facts about International Mine Awareness Day
+Top 7 Facts for 2026 International Mine Awareness Day in Canada

 In the News and Trending in Canada for International Mine Awareness Day